 Dr. Terry Lowe

 Dr. Lowe, a native of Purvis, he graduated with his Doctor of Medicine from the University of Mississippi Medical Center.
 He is a clinical professor for the University of Mississippi Medical Center and for William Carey University College of Osteopathic Medicine.
 He enjoys short term medical mission trips, working with computer networks, scuba diving and is a private pilot.
 Married with 4 children, and recently welcomed his first grandchild.

 Dr. Kerry Morgan

 Kerry Morgan, MD was born in Wichita Kansas.
 He earned his undergraduate degree from University of Louisville in Kentucky and then his doctorate from University of Tennessee in Memphis.
 He specified in interventional cardiology at Washington University in St Louis, Missouri and then returned to Memphis for private practice.
+He is board certified in cardiology and a Fellow in the American College of Cardiology (FACC).
 He opened Morgan Cardiovascular in Corinth in 2002.
-He has 4 children ranging from 13 to 27.
+He has 4 children ranging from 14 to 28.
 He enjoys spending time with family, cooking, playing golf, and traveling.
-He has been married to his wife Latasha for almost 8 years and they work together in his clinic.
+He has been married to his wife Latasha for almost 9 years and they work together in his clinic.

 Dr. Joseph Pratt